rwolande/Snrlax/README.md

 - [x] Written originally and entirely in Swift
 	- [x] Removes need for Obj-C Bridging
 	- [x] Leaves behind outdated patterns found in libraries based on pre-Swift practices
+	- [x] Much smaller than Alamofire, AFNetworking, and Firebase
+- [x] HTTP Secure by Default
+- [x] Network Activity Indicator Management by Default
+	- [x] Dynamically display when requests are in progress and hide when all requests are complete or suspended
+	- [ ] Optional delegate for additional custom 'loading' widgets (UI elements)
+- [x] HTTP Response Code Validation by Default
+- [x] Protocols for variable request results
 - [x] Authentication with URLCredential
-- [x] Swifty Protocols for variant responses (as opposed to single closures)
--	 [ ] Upload and Download Progress Methods
-- [x] _Enforced _asynchronious_ transactions
+- [x] _Enforced_ asynchronious transactions
 	- [x] Much like Snorlax multitasks while RESTing, your application must be multi-thread compliant.
 This pushes developers to write UX-considerate code.
 - [x] Dynamic response managment, through both **polymorphism** and/or **delegation**

+**v1.0 Release promises*
 - [ ] Download File using Request or Resume Data
 	- [x] Request
 	- [ ] Resume Data
 - [ ] Upload File / Data / Stream / MultipartFormData
 - [ ] Chainable Request / Response Methods
+	- [ ] Network request -> New Task
+	- [ ] File download -> New Task
+	- [ ] File upload -> New Task
 - [ ] Dynamically Adapt and Retry Requests
 - [ ] TLS Certificate and Public Key Pinning
 - [ ] Network Reachability
-- [ ] Comprehensive Unit and Integration Test Coverage
 - [ ] User Interface Bindings
 	- [x] UIImageView
 	- [ ] UITableView
 	- [ ] SnrlaxVideoView
-- [x] HTTP Secure by Default
-- [x] HTTP Response Code Validation by Default
-- [x] Network Activity Indicator Management by Default
+- [ ] Comprehensive Unit and Integration Test Coverage
 - [ ] [Complete Documentation](http://cocoadocs.org/docsets/Snrlax)

 ## Extension Libraries

-To keep Snrlax as the leanest and easiest-to-learn library for Swift Networking, additional component libraries have been created to bring additional functionality to your ecosystem, specifically for AWS users.
+While Snrlax will unequivocally remain a "no fluff" library for Swift Networking, additional components have been created to bring additional functionality to your ecosystem, specifically for AWS users.
+These can additionally be included in your project, with specific instructions within each repository.

 - [SnrlaxS3](https://github.com/rwolande/SnrlaxS3) - An AWS S3-focused library that extends media management to support S3 buckets.